dali-lab/build/milestones/week04/rapid-user-testing.md

 ---

 Time to put your concepts to the test!
+Use InVision or Figma Prototype mode to keep it as real as possible for the user.

+**Mandatory dry run** with someone in the lab.
+Come by anytime and ask someone to user test.
+Record that person's name and answers in your testing notes document.

-Find a minimum of 3 users that closely fit your Personas.
-Test your designs using InVision or Figma Prototype.
+Now, update your questions and/or prototype if you had issues, and find a minimum of 3 users that closely fit your Personas.

 ## Preparation:
 Within your design tool, **build your prototype** by connecting frames via nodes (in [Sketch](https://www.sketchapp.com/), use [Craft Prototype](https://vimeo.com/217893619) and upload your flow to [InVision](https://www.invisionapp.com/)).
 Give the prototype (on Do Not Disturb) to your user to interact with while you observe.
+Better yet, have a link ready that you can share with them - and have users test on their OWN devices.
+It helps them act more naturally, with more confidence.

+## Use this Template
-Copy this [User Research/Testing Template](https://docs.google.com/spreadsheets/d/1gKQyrXQKgv_zLd7S20WOh8IB6I9i2WX_XkQ5Kq0MYDk/edit?usp=sharing) and populate with your specific questions (to help you keep on track, ensure consistency between researchers, and help note taking).
-Use the second tab at the bottom for User Testing.
+To make your life easier, the Design Resident made a [User Research + User Testing Template](https://docs.google.com/spreadsheets/d/1gKQyrXQKgv_zLd7S20WOh8IB6I9i2WX_XkQ5Kq0MYDk/edit?usp=sharing) for you.
+Copy the sheet to your Drive and populate with your specific questions.
+Use the *second tab* for User Testing.

 ## User Testing Tips:
 * Set the tone